-The Advisory Committee for the Practical Nursing Program is composed of a representative group of respected nursing administrators and staff from a number of health care institutions, faculty members, and students.
-The purpose of the committee is to review curriculum, policies, and procedures, and make recommendations to the faculty regarding their appropriateness to the current practice of nursing.
+The Advisory Committee for the nursing programs is composed of a representative group of respected nursing administrators and staff from several health care institutions, faculty members, and students.
+The purpose of the committee is to review curriculum, policies and procedures, and make recommendations to the faculty regarding their appropriateness to the current practice of nursing.
 The committee also provides accurate occupational information including trends in employment.

-Student representation in the Nursing Program's governance activities is achieved by up to three elected/appointed student officers who serve as liaisons to faculty and students.
-These student representatives have demonstrated leadership skills.
-They attend faculty and advisory committee meetings and offer input about issues that impact student success and life within the program.
+Student representation in the nursing program's governance activities is achieved by electing/appointing up to three student officers who have demonstrated leadership skills to serve as liaisons to faculty and students.
+These student representatives attend faculty and advisory committee meetings and offer input about issues that impact student success and life within the program.

-Students interested in sitting on the advisory board may contact the Program Director, Stephanie Uhlhorn, at stephanie.uhlhorn@ccd.edu
+Students interested in sitting on the advisory board may contact the Director of Nursing Education Programs for more information.